roboticmaterialsgroup/soft-compiler/README.md

 # The Soft Compiler
 A soft compiler is a web-based tool that accepts a user-defined robot behavior as a truth table to generate a mathematically optimized circuit diagram that guides the assembly of a soft fluidic circuit.
+It is used for design of modular pneumatic circuits for soft robots.

 ## Instruction Manual: